 The increasing influence of the consumer is a clear trend.
 Now that people are living increasingly digital lives, shopping behavior is changing rapidly.
 An e-retailer needs to keep up to speed to be assured of success in a market with stiffening competition.
 It is crucial that we understand consumers and offer solutions that match their needs.

-One of e-commerce’s most important competitive factors is effective and seamless logistics.
-Delivery method, location, time and cost have become increasingly important to consumers at the time of purchase.
-Two powerful trends are the omni-channel concept, where the end consumer has the same purchasing experience irrespective of channel, and information logistics, which provides track-and-trace and control over deliveries in real time.
+High levels of growth in e-commerce are attracting new investors and players, which is increasing competition still further.
+One of the most important competitive factors is effective and seamless logistics.
+Delivery is now an important, integrated part of the shopping experience – consumers want to have control over when, where, and how their purchases are delivered, and what delivery will cost.
+Two powerful trends are the omnichannel concept, where the consumer has the same purchasing experience irrespective of channel, and information logistics, which provides track and-trace and control over deliveries in real time.

 PostNord has unique coverage – we reach all households in Sweden, Denmark, Norway, and Finland.
 In total, PostNord has over 7,000 distribution points/partner outlets across the Nordic region.
 This, together with our solid expertise, means that many leading e-retailers in the Nordic countries choose us as their partner.
 It also ensures that there will continue to be good opportunities for growth.